 We were raised on messages of pragmatism, industriousness, and a consumerist definition of success.
 (Malibu Barbie Dream House, anyone?)
 We’ve been taught that optimizing for fulfillment is frivolous.
 But it’s not.

-Research we conducted this year showed that belief in the company or team’s mission is strongly correlated with employees’ well-being, and 66% of high-achieving teams say they understand why their work matters.
+Our Open research showed that belief in the company or team’s mission is strongly correlated with employees’ well-being, and 66% of high-achieving teams say they understand why their work matters.
 In other words, planning your career in accordance with your values is about your team’s performance and the version of yourself you bring home to your family and friends.
 Make sure it’s your best self.